Igros Moshe: Depth

 On the tenth yahrtzeit (anniversary of death) of Rabbi Feinstein, the mashgiach ruchani of Mesivtha Tifereth Jerusalem, Rabbi Chaim Ganzweig, wrote the following in The Jewish Observer:

 Every halachic decision of the Rosh Yeshiva [Rabbi Feinstein], regardless of how seemingly simple or instantly rendered, was deeply rooted in sugyos haShas (the discussions recorded in the Talmud).
 There was no superficiality in his decisions.
 They were based on a deep awareness and understanding of all relevant Talmudic discussions and their ramifications.
 He did not rely on "this opinion" or "that decision," nor did he automatically follow precedent; rather, the decision was the result of toil in, and depth of understanding of, the relevant Talmudic discussions at the source, following through the classic codes and the views of the great poskim.

-Counter work

-Rabbi Yom Tov Halevi Schwartz, a contemporary of Rabbi Moshe Feinstein, wrote a work titled Ma'aneh L'Igros (מענה לאגרות), or Answer to Epistles, with the intention of refuting Igros Moshe.
-In the book, he listed his arguments on Rabbi Feinstein and even did so an insulting matter.
-To have his work published, he brought his manuscript to the same print shop that the Igros Moshe had been printed in.
-Although the printer, who was Jewish and an admirer of Rabbi Feinstein, did not want to print it, the rabbi instructed him to do so, telling him that printing is his form of income and that he was doing a chesed (kindness) to the writer by helping him achieve his goals.